TETH-Main/GraTeX-bot/README.md

 2. **Set environment variables in Railway:**
    - `TOKEN`: Your Discord bot token

+3. **Deploy Options:**

+   **Option A: Using Dockerfile (Recommended)**
+   - Railway will automatically detect and use the Dockerfile
+   - More reliable Chrome/ChromeDriver setup
+   - Consistent environment across deployments

+   **Option B: Using Nixpacks**
+   - Delete or rename the Dockerfile
+   - Railway will use nixpacks.toml and Aptfile
+   - May require additional troubleshooting

-3. **Deploy:**
+4. **Deploy:**
    Railway will automatically:
-   - Install Python dependencies from `requirements.txt`
+   - Build the Docker image OR use Nixpacks
-   - Set up Chrome and ChromeDriver via buildpacks
+   - Install Chrome and ChromeDriver
+   - Install Python dependencies
-   - Start the bot using the command in `Procfile`
+   - Start the bot

 ### Environment Variables